 Competencies in physics are mostly related to mechanics, thermodynamics, optics, structure of matters, electromagnetism and quantum mechanics.
-These contents are included in BSc programmes, and in MSc level no study programme has courses in the field of physics.
+These contents are included in BSc programmes, and at the MSc level no study programme has courses in the field of physics.

-All BSc programme, besides UNI\KLU\BSc, in the fundamentals of electrical engineering group include competencies of electrostatics, electromagnetism and electrical circuits analyse (DC and AC).
-Some other topics, such as three-phase system and transformers are part of only few BSc programmes.
+All BSc programmes, except UNI_KLU_BSc, in the fundamentals of electrical engineering group include competencies of electrostatics, electromagnetism and electrical circuits analysis (DC and AC).
+Some other topics, such as three-phase systems and transformers are part of only few BSc programmes.

-On the BSc level all programmes have courses that give competencies in the area of measurement and instrumentation.
+At the BSc level, all programmes have courses that give competencies in the area of measurement and instrumentation.
 At UNI-KLU, UL, FERIT, UB, UBL, UNI and UNSA these are topics related to electrical engineering in general, at UNS and UNTZ these topics are related specifically to the measurements in telecommunications, while at UB these topics are related to electrical engineering in general as well as to the measurements in telecommunications.